-Este informe contiene información importante acerca de su aqua potable.
-Haga que alguien lo traduzca para usted, ó hable con alquien que lo entienda.
+Este informe contiene información importante acerca de su agua potable.
+Haga que alguien lo traduzca para usted, ó hable con alguien que lo entienda.
 (This report contains important information about your drinking water.
 Have someone translate it for you or speak with someone who understands it.)

-WATER SYSTEM INFORMATION:
+WATER SYSTEM INFORMATION

 This report shows our water quality and what it means.
-If you have any questions about this report or concerning your water utility, please contact David J. D'Atri at 724-869-0323.
+If you have any questions about this report or concerning your water utility, please contact Randy James at 814-539-1903.
 We want you to be informed about your water supply.
+If you want to learn more, please attend any of our regularly scheduled meetings.
+They are held on the 4th Tuesday of the month at the East Taylor Fire Hall Building at 7:00 pm.
+The public is welcome.